Quick Facts | Answer |

 Does Louisiana Have Rent Control?

-No, Louisiana does not have rent control laws limiting the amount that landlords may ask for rent and state law prohibits local governments from establishing their own rent control laws.
+Louisiana does not have rent control laws limiting the amount that landlords may ask for rent.
+State law prohibits local governments from establishing rent control laws .

 When Can a Landlord Raise Rent in Louisiana?